 You may also want to look at our guide on the Top 10 things which we think are unique to this country.

 Yes, we think this is a given, as with any foreign country whose mother language is not English.
 We have several guides to help prepare you for the initial start, where you can begin with our Japanese Basics post.
 Alternatively, you may wish to check out our Japanese Tips section for something more specific.

 Do I need a SIM Card or Wifi in Japan?

 We think it is a very good idea to have some kind of internet access.
-Whether it be via Wifi or via the use of a SIM Card.
+Whether it be via Wifi, a Wifi Router or the use of a SIM Card.
 Having internet access can be beneficial in many ways, including helping to navigate the country or complex public transport system.
 You can also use it to check all kinds of information about Japan online.
 It may also be crucial for you to access your internet banking or emails.

 What are some interesting places I can check out?

 There are many things to do in Japan, and they can be classified by theme, season or region.
 We recommend you start looking at our Places of Interest section for a start and to help give you further ideas.

 Some of the best views can be found in Japan, so we recommend you check out our 4 best views in Japan post.